 NBT AS (NBT), a utility-scale wind power developer based in Oslo, has partnered with WV International (formerly Windvision) in an 800 MW portfolio of wind projects in Serbia.
-The project companies, which will operate under the name WV-NBT Serbia, have announced that the first 168 MW will come online as early as 2023.
+The project companies, which will operate under the name WV-International NBT, have announced that the first 168 MW will come online as early as 2023.

 In 2010, WV International commenced the development of the subject wind projects in Serbia.
 They are now in an advanced development phase and ready to be realized under transparent, competitive, and feasible market conditions such as the announced auctioning system.